Moxibustion Therapy

 Ready to Experience Moxibustion?

 Moxibustion is a complementary therapy and is not a substitute for medical diagnosis or treatment.
-Please consult with a primary care provider regarding any health concerns.
-This guide is based on traditional TCM protocols and peer-reviewed clinical research to provide patients with evidence-based wellness options.

 Frequently Asked Questions